Love’s Labour’s Lost

 Production Manager

 John trained at The Drama Centre London and has worked as Company Manager on numerous UK Tours and West End productions.
 John has worked with producers Sonia Friedman, Michael Harrison & Kenny Wax, Cameron Mackintosh, The Ambassador Theatre Group and PW Productions Ltd, on productions directed by Trevor Nunn, Lindsey Posner, Robin Herford, Simon Callow and Craig Revell Horwood.
 Shows have featured well known actors such as Brian Cox, Patrick Stewart, Dame Diana Rigg, Zoe Wannamaker, Dominic West, Simon Callow, Joanna Lumley, Sinead Cusack and Rufus Sewell.
+This is John’s third summer with Shakespeare in the Squares.

 Bethany Fulcher